chihaziri/String_Align_Assignment/String_Align_Chohazirim.md

 ### Link to the assignment file: https://www.github.com/chihaziri/String_Align_Assignment

-###  LESSONS LEARNT WHILE DOING MY ASSIGNMENT
+###  LESSONS LEARNED WHILE DOING MY ASSIGNMENT
-I was able to learn the following:
+I learned the following:
 - How to center a string
-- How to calculate thr number of items in a string.
+- How to calculate the number of items in a string.
 - How to understand string Data structures.

 ### REFERENCES